YangLin404/lora_weather_station/Demo's/Wso2_DAS_demo/Doc/Wso2DAS.md

 >
 __Note__: You will need to add a specific driver for the database type  you want to use.
 U need to place the driver file in this directory: WSO2__DAS_HOME_DIR/repository/components/lib
-U can find the driver that we are going to use [here](https://jdbc.postgresql.org/download.html), Download the driver recomended for the java setup you are using.
+U can find the driver that we are going to use [here](https://jdbc.postgresql.org/download.html), Download the driver recommended for the java setup you are using.
 >

 ![Datasource](img/Datasource.png)